MitraDP/Kaggle-Challenge_Intel-Image-Classification/README.md

 ## Data Description

 The dataset consists of approximately 25k images of size 150*150 from a wide range of natural scenes.
-They are labelled in one of the following 6 categories: Buildings, forest, glacier, mountain, sea, street.
+They are labelled in one of the following 6 categories: buildings, forest, glacier, mountain, sea, street.
 The “Train”, “Test” and “Prediction” data are separated into zip files.
 There are around 14k images in the “Train”, 3k in the “Test” and 7k in the “Prediction” sets.

 ### Objective